Nancy Drew: Books

 The longest-running series of books to feature Nancy Drew is the original Nancy Drew series, whose 175 volumes were published from 1930 to 2003.
 Nancy also appeared in 124 titles in The Nancy Drew Files and became the heroine of the Diaries series.
 Various other series feature the character, such as the Nancy Drew Notebooks and Nancy Drew on Campus.
 While Nancy Drew is the central character in each series, continuity is preserved only within one series, not between them all; for example, in concurrently published titles in the Nancy Drew series and the Nancy Drew on Campus series, Nancy is respectively dating her boyfriend Ned Nickerson and broken up with Ned Nickerson.

 The two exceptions are the series Super Mystery (also called A Nancy Drew and Hardy Boys Super Mystery), which ran concurrently with the Files and shares continuity with those stories and the then-running Hardy Boys Casefiles, and in 2007, a new A Nancy Drew and Hardy Boys Super Mystery series shared continuity with the Girl Detective series.
 The Hardy Boys also appeared in the special holiday book of the Diaries series.

 In 2023, the history of the Nancy Drew franchise was chronicled in What is the Story of Nancy Drew?, a children's nonfiction book written by Dana Meachen Rau and illustrated by Dede Putra, with an unabridged narration performed by Jorjeana Marie.

+Public domain in the United States

+On January 1, 2026, the first four books of the Nancy Drew detective series written in 1930 entered the public domain.